stelligent/stelligent-u/06-auto-scaling/README.md

 _What config info or resources did you have to create explicitly that Amazon created for you when launching an ASG from an existing instance?_

+The launch configuration had to be created separately from the ASG.

 #### Lab 6.1.3: Launch Config Changes

 Modify your launch config by increasing your instances from t2.micro to